 Okay, but how?

 It’s tricky, but never fear—Hive is here!
-Suggestions is one of the tools that comes included with a Hive subscription.
+Open Door is one of the tools that comes included with a Hive subscription.
 It allows employees to give their feedback on… well, anything really.
 And they have the peace of mind to say whatever they want, whenever they want because it’s completely confidential and always on.

 Included with Hive subscription